How to Grow a Viking Beard?

 1. Clean your beard

-The key word will therefore be hygiene.
-Wash your beard every day, today, unlike the Viking age, it is no longer difficult to get water for the toilet.
-Then do it!
-Whether with a special beard soap or classic shampoo, lather it up and let it rest for 2 minutes so that the hair soaks in and re-hydrates before rinsing thoroughly.
+A key word is hygiene.
+Wash your beard every day.
+No excuses, unlike in the Viking age, you should have no problem getting your hands on clean water for this.
+Whether you use a special beard soap or classic shampoo, lather it up and let it rest for 2 minutes so that the hair soaks in and re-hydrates before rinsing thoroughly.

 You can then apply a balm or oil to increase the suppleness of the hair and prevent it from breaking and becoming tangled.